 Schedule IV drugs have regulations and penalties in between those of Schedule V and Schedule III drugs.
 Schedule IV drugs have a legitimate accepted medical purpose, have a low potential for abuse, and have a low potential for addiction.
 Examples include:

 Schedule III drugs have more regulations and harsher penalties than Schedule IV drugs and fewer regulations and less severe penalties than Schedule II drugs.
 Schedule III drugs have a legitimate acceptable medical purpose, have a lower abuse potential than Schedule I and II drugs, and have a moderate or low potential for addiction.
 Examples of Schedule III drugs include:

 Schedule II drugs have more regulations and harsher penalties than any drug classification other than Schedule I drugs.
 Schedule II drugs have a legitimate accepted medical use, a high potential for abuse, and a severe dependence risk.
 Examples of Schedule II drugs include:

 Schedule I drugs have the most regulations and harshest penalties of any drugs.
 Schedule I drugs have no legitimate accepted medical use and a high potential for abuse.
 Examples of Schedule I drugs include:

 Addiction Center is not affiliated with any insurance.

 Don’t Let Any Drug Ruin Your Life

-It doesn’t matter whether you or a loved one are addicted to a Schedule V benzodiazepine or a Schedule I opioid.
+It doesn’t matter whether you or a loved one are addicted to a Schedule V Benzodiazepine or a Schedule I Opioid.
 Addiction is a terrible condition, and it holds you back from leading the life you deserve to live.
-While all drug classifications will require specialized treatment, there is a rehab center out there that can help you.
-Contact a treatment expert now to find the best treatment option for your situation.
+While all drug classifications will require specialized treatment, there is a rehab center out there that can help.
+Contact a treatment provider now.